tdiascontato/chat-node-16vc/docs/api.md

 # Chat Application API Documentation

 This document provides the API specification for a real-time chat application.
 The application allows users to register, login, create and manage conversations, and send messages.
+WebSocket is used to handle real-time messaging.

 ---